marutipai7/agentic_ai/README.md

-## Startng This project for Agentic AI using Langchain for backend and Flask as Webframework
+## Starting This project for Agentic AI using Langchain for backend and Flask as Webframework